Submitted by admin on Thu, 03/29/2018 - 05:28

 • Check that directories and files cannot be directly accessed without a download option provided from a page.

-• Test the CAPTCHA for automated scripts logins.
+• Test the CAPTCHA for automated script logins.

 • Check if SSL is used when sensitive information is presented or accepted on the website.